-15.231 Short title; public policy 2 15.232 Definitions 15.233 Public records; right to inspect, copy, or receive; subscriptions; forwarding requests; file; inspection and examination; memoranda or abstracts; rules; compilation, summary, or report of information; creation of new public record; certified copies.3 15.234 Fee; waiver or reduction; affidavit; deposit; calculation of costs; limitation; provisions inapplicable to certain public records 15.235 Request to inspect or receive copy of public record; response to request; failure to respond; damages; contents of notice denying request; signing notice of denial; notice extending period of response; action by requesting person 15.236 FOIA coordinator 15.240 Options by requesting person; appeal; orders; venue; de novo proceeding; burden of proof; private view of public record; contempt; assignment of action or appeal for hearing, trial, or argument; attorneys' fees, costs, and disbursements; assessment of award; damages.
-12 15.240a. [caption not supplied yet] 15.240b. [caption not supplied yet] 15 15.241 Matters required to be published and made available by state agencies; form of publications; effect on person of matter not published and made available; exception; action to compel compliance by state agency; order; attorneys' fees, costs, and disbursements; jurisdiction; definitions 15.243 Exemptions from disclosure; withholding of information required by law or in possession of executive office 15.243a Salary records of employee or other official of institution of higher education, school district, intermediate school district, or community college available to public on request 15.244 Separation of exempt and nonexempt material; design of public record; description of material exempted 20 15.245 Repeal of §§ 24.221, 24.222, and 24.223 21 15.246 Effective date
+Freedom of Information Act .1 Freedom of Information Act .3 15.231 Short title; public policy .3 15.232 Definitions. .3 15.233 Public records; right to inspect, copy, or receive; subscriptions; forwarding requests; file; inspection and examination; memoranda or abstracts; rules; compilation, summary, or report of information; creation of new public record; certified copies. .5 15.234 Fee; limitation on total fee; labor costs; establishment of procedures and guidelines; creation of written public summary; detailed itemization; availability of information on website; notification to requester; deposit; failure to respond in timely manner; increased estimated fee deposit; deposit as fee 15.235 Request to inspect or receive copy of public record; response to request; failure to respond; damages; contents of notice denying request; signing notice of denial; notice extending period of response; action by requesting person; law enforcement records management system 11 15.236 FOIA coordinator 1 L3 15.240 Options by requesting person; appeal; actions by public body; receipt of written appeal; judicial review; civil action; venue; de novo proceeding; burden of proof; private view of public record; contempt; assignment of action or appeal for hearing, trial, or argument; attorneys' fees, costs, and disbursements; assessment of award; damages 15.240a Fee in excess of amount permitted under procedures and guidelines or MCL 15.234 1 ٤4 15.240b Failure to comply with act; civil fine1 16

+15.241 Matters required to be published and made available by state agency; form of publications; effect of matter not published and made available; exception; action to compel compliance by state agency; order; attorneys' fees, costs, and disbursements; jurisdiction; definitions 15.243 Exemptions from disclosure; public body as school district or public school academy; withholding of information required by law or in possession of executive office 15.243a Salary records of employee or other official of institution of higher education, school district, intermediate school district, or community college available to public on request 15.244 Separation of exempt and nonexempt material; design of public record; description of material exempted 15.245 Repeal of MCL 24.221, 24.222, and 24.223 22 15.246 Effective date 22 nsion experts